Nagorno-Karabakh: Winners and Losers

 Russia Won the Battle but the Real War is Yet to Begin

 Russia won the battle, but the war is yet to begin.
-Unlike the combat of this most recent fight, which was limited to Nagorno-Karabakh, the future war is set to be fought throughout the post-Soviet space, from Ukraine to Central Asia, and within Russia itself, where Erdogan is funding a national security-threatening pan-Turkic and pan-Turanist revival.
+Unlike the combat of this most recent fight, which was limited to Nagorno-Karabakh, the future war is set to be fought somewhere in the post-Soviet space, from Ukraine to Central Asia, or within Russia itself, where pan-Turkic and pan-Turanist revival is ongoing.

-Turkey is not going to fight alone for the realization of the pan-Turkic corridor, whose transformation into reality is wanted in the same way by the United States as part of its Brzezinski-conceptualized chess game.
-Accordingly, Russia must brace itself for a forthcoming large-scale hegemonic confrontation between itself and the West: Nagorno-Karabakh was just a prelude.
+More importantly, Turkey is not going to fight alone for the making of the pan-Turkic corridor, whose transformation into reality is wanted in the same way by the United States as part of its Brzezinski-conceptualized chess game.
+Accordingly, everything seems to indicate that the post-Soviet space is about to be enveloped by a season of instability, of which Nagorno-Karabakh was just a prelude, as the South Caucasus has officially become a Russo-Turkish condominium – with all that it entails.